pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 ##### Taxonomic Nomenclature Section

-Nomenclature is a special subsection of Treatment where nomenclatural acts are published.
-We define it similar to Treatment, but proper modeling entails that for each Nomenclature there ought to be a Treatment that contains it.

 **Def.
-(Nomenclature):** Nomenclature is a specialized section of a taxonomic publication, a subsection of Treatment, where nomenclatural acts take place.
+(Nomenclature):** A taxonomic nomenclature section, or simply a nomenclature, is a rhetorical element of a taxonomic publication where nomenclatural acts are published and nomenclatural statements are made.
+Nomenclature is a subsection of Treatment.

 ```
 <<Model of the Publishing Domain>>=